DickinsonRobotics/Jadoop/README.md

      export HADOOP_ROOT=$(pwd)
      export HADOOP_CONFIG=$HADOOP_ROOT/etc/hadoop
      export HADOOP_JARS=$HADOOP_ROOT/share/hadoop

+     NOTE: If not using a bash shell, the syntax for setting the environment variable may vary slightly.
 ```
-NOTE: If not using a bash shell, the syntax for setting the environment variables
-      may vary slightly.

 3.
-  * a.
+  a.
 If you have a hadoop cluster already running, you may need to modify
      the HADOOP_CONFIG set above so that it points to the etc/hadoop directory
   	 containing your configuration.
 Then skip to step 4.
-  * b.
+  b.
 If you do not have a hadoop cluster running, open a second terminal window
   	 with a bash shell.
 Repeat step 2 in this window.
 Then launch the hadoop
   	 CLI Minicluster using the following commands:
 ```
   		export HADOOP_CLASSPATH=$HADOOP_JARS/yarn/test/hadoop-yarn-server-tests-2.7.1-tests.jar
 		$HADOOP_ROOT/bin/hadoop jar $HADOOP_JARS/mapreduce/hadoop-mapreduce-client-jobclient-2.7.1-tests.jar minicluster